Nimbus (motorcycle): Surviving examples

 Of around 12,500 "Bumblebees" produced, today more than 3,900 are registered and running in Denmark alone with likely a few hundreds used outside Denmark - mainly in Sweden, Germany and a few in the US.
 Other Type 'C' examples exist, either in museums or not currently registered for road use.

 Even today, most spare parts (although not "tinware") are readily available as well as being relatively inexpensive.
 Thanks to the design's inherent reliability, using a Nimbus on a daily basis is still considered easy and economical.
 Nevertheless (and with some notable exceptions), today most Nimbus owners rarely ride more than a few thousand kilometers a year.
 Also, as the Nimbus often came from the factory with a sidecar attached, many of the ones on the road have recently been fitted with such as this combination was very popular with sole traders.

 In popular culture

-The 1948 short film by the great Danish director Carl Theodor Dreyer, De nåede færgen (They Made it to the Ferry), is regarded by film enthusiasts as a masterpiece of suspense and rhythm.
+The 1948 short film by Danish director Carl Theodor Dreyer, De nåede færgen (They Made it to the Ferry), is regarded by film enthusiasts as a masterpiece of suspense and rhythm.
 Though it was formally an educational short flick about road safety, the young couple involved in a race with death (a sinister grim reaper figure driving recklessly an old fashioned hearse-style sort of van) while speeding to catch the Nyborg ferry in time, is riding a 1948 Type 'C' Nimbus 750 sports model.
 The rider's brag for 120 km/h top speed to a young petrol pump maid may be over-optimistic for this kind of workhorse, especially with a passenger on the pillion seat, but the couple nevertheless finally take the ferry over River Styx...in twin coffins.